Speak to a local memory care advisor 24/7: (888) 595-9951

 10 Memory Care Facilities in Ohio

-Legacy At Forest Glen enables older adults to receive dementia care in Springfield, Ohio.
-It can accommodate no more than 30 Springfield residents at a time.
-It includes amenities like independence-focused care, caregiving staff trained specifically for dementia and help during meal times and is located at 2165 Montego Drive, in 45503 zip code area inside Clark county.
-Legacy At Forest Glen is duly licensed in Ohio to provide memory care, with license number 2556R.
+Brighton Gardens Of Dayton enables older adults to receive dementia care in Dayton, Ohio.
+It can house no more than 144 Dayton residents at a time.
+It includes amenities like programs for family members, help with toileting 24/7 and help during meal times and is situated at 6800 Paragon Road, in 45459 zip code area inside Montgomery county.
+Brighton Gardens Of Dayton is duly licensed in Ohio to provide memory care, with license # 2221R.

 West Park Commons